PORTFOLIO - FISH ART

 “Mackerel Shoal”

-Recently completed shoal of 24 mackerel.
+shoal of 24 mackerel.
 The mount is copper with patina and resin.
 The sides (3 cm) are also copper with the same patina and resin.

 Size: 60 x60 cm